Keyboard shortcuts

 Distinct types and aliases

-The double colon syntax in Odin denotes a compile-time definition, either of a constant, a function, or type:
+The double colon syntax in Odin denotes a compile-time definition, either of a constant, a procedure, or type:

 A distinct type by be explicit cast to and from its doppelganger: